- 1 teaspoon unflavored gelatin

 - 1/2 cup finely chopped celery

-- In a large bowl, sprinkle unflavored gelatin over 1 tablespoon cold water; let stand for 1 minute.
-Add boiling water and raspberry gelatin; stir for 2 minutes to completely dissolve gelatin.
+- Sprinkle unflavored gelatin over 1 tablespoon cold water; let stand 1 minute.
+Add boiling water and raspberry gelatin; stir until gelatin is dissolved, about 2 minutes.
 Stir in remaining cold water.
+Refrigerate until thickened, about 45 minutes.

-- Place 2-1/3 cups cranberries, apples and orange in a food processor; pulse until chopped.
-Transfer to a bowl; stir in sugar.
-Stir into thickened gelatin.
-Fold in the walnuts, celery and remaining whole cranberries.
+- Pulse 2-1/3 cups cranberries, apples and orange in a food processor until chopped.
+Transfer to a small bowl; stir in sugar.
+Stir fruit mixture into thickened gelatin.
+Fold in walnuts, celery and remaining whole cranberries.

-- Pour into a 10-in. fluted tube pan or 8-cup ring mold coated with cooking spray.
+- Coat a 10-in. fluted tube pan, an 8-cup ring mold or two 4-cup molds with cooking spray; pour in gelatin mixture.
 Cover and refrigerate overnight or until firm.
 Unmold onto a platter.
 Yield: 12 servings.

 Reviews for Molded Cranberry-Orange Salad